T0my-commits/SOS-Phishing/README.md

 ## 🚀 Run it

-First setup en .env file in the root directory:
+First setup a .env file in the root directory:
 ```bash
 # Django settings
 export DJANGO_SECRET_KEY="$YOUR_SECRET_KEY"